-Creamy and comforting spinach and chickpea curry made with a tomato and coconut milk sauce.
-Eat on its own or spoon over a bed of rice and serve with a side of naan.
+Coconut chickpea and spinach curry made with a tomato and coconut milk sauce.
+Eat on its own or spoon over a bed of rice and serve with a side of sourdough naan.
 This is a great weeknight dinner and makes amazing leftovers.

 This curry dish is so simple to make plus it's full of good-tasting healthy foods.
 The combination of crushed tomatoes, coconut milk, and curry spice will have you spooning up that creamy sauce.